Python Keras Features Must to Know in 2021 with Real Time Use Case

 pip install Keras pip install tensorFlow

-Keras focuses on user experiences, using Keras users have to write minimum code in order to perform common functions.
+It focuses on user experiences.
+Using Keras you have to write minimum code in order to perform common functions.

-It is modular and extensible, we can reuse and extend a model or a piece of code in the future.
+It is modular and extensible, you can reuse and extend a model or a piece of code in the future.

-Let us see some of the top features of Keras that make it work learning:
+Let us see some of the top features of Keras that make it worth learning: